Plasmmer/Web3Updater/README.md

 #### Why blockchain?
 To validate decentralized DNS/domains.
 #### Why Ethereum?
-Because it is an pioneer on smart-contracts and fostering innovation (such as token-burning, PoS and sharding) while preferring decentralization/security over speed.
+Because it is the pioneer on smart-contracts and fostering innovation (such as the eco-friendly PoS, token-burning and sharding) while preferring decentralization/security over speed.

 ## How it works